fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 #### Data Annotation

 Next up, we have Data Annotation.
 This step is only possible if you have a Mass column as selected in the earlier section (either created in the software based on mass values provided or previously obtained) that represents the masses of the metabolites detected as numbers.
+This section allows to match unknown metabolic features to known compounds and metabolite, highly enhancing the possible biological interpretation.

 You can skip this step by selecting annotation with _0_ databases.
 Or you can select 1 to 5 databases to perform independent annotations.
 A database must have a compound ID column, a compound name column and a compound formula column (that is used to calculate the compound theoretical mass used for annotation).
 To use a database, it should be on the directory where NEMeSIS is located and you must provide a series of informations such as the file name and the column identifier of the ID, name and formula of the compounds.
 You will also be asked for an abbreviated name of the database to use (for example, HMDB for Human Metabolome Database).
 If the Database contains a column with KEGG compound IDs, this information will also be conserved in the annotation if and only if the column is named 'kegg'.